Welcome to today's edition of the Rush 24-7 podcast.

 He cannot manage the presidency.

-The president has admitted, and his administration has admitted he has failed.
+The president has admitted and his administration has admitted he has failed.

-The problem that isn't gonna work, though, because the permanent campaign is up against the hard dose of reality.
+The problem, that isn't going to work, though, because the permanent campaign is up against the hard dose of reality that the American people see each and every day.

 Before we go to the break, apparently, folks, I am the gift that keeps on giving.

-Mike and Mike in the morning, the co-host Mike Golick spoke with the fill-in co-host Eric Casilius about Donovan McNabb again.
+Yesterday morning, ESPN's Mike and Mike in the morning, the co-host Mike Golick spoke with the fill-in co-host Eric Casilius about Donovan McNabb again.

 What year did this happen?